 In 2022, woodlands managed by the company provided approximately 68% of our required supply of wood fiber (chips and roundwood) for pulp and paper, with the remaining 32% purchased from external sources.
 Our Canadian sawmills source 100% of their wood from forests in Canada – mostly from Resolute’s managed forests (over 90%), and some from external suppliers.
 Fiber from our managed forests is harvested by employees and contractors in accordance with our carefully developed forest management plans and all applicable regulations.
 Virgin fiber harvested from other crown lands is also occasionally purchased from distributors.
 With respect to our U.S. sawmills, 100% of the fiber is sourced from American forests by external suppliers.

-A total of 70% of the fiber input for our pulp and paper mills consisted of sawmill by-products (wood chips) from Resolute’s own wood products operations and other facilities.
-An additional 4% of the total fiber used came from recovered paper collected and processed by external suppliers, as well as paper waste collected directly from commercial printing companies.
+In 2023, a total of 65% of the fiber input for our pulp and paper mills consisted of sawmill by-products (wood chips) from Resolute’s own wood products operations and other facilities.
+An additional 3% of the total fiber used came from recovered paper collected and processed by external suppliers, as well as paper waste collected directly from commercial printing companies.

 In Quebec, we purchase virgin fiber from private woodlot owners through brokers who maintain chain of custody tracking.
 In Ontario, virgin fiber purchases are made directly from private woodlot owners, while in the U.S., third-party suppliers work with private owners to harvest and deliver most of the fiber used at our operations.